taurusilver7/spotify-2.0/README.md

 - the individual song component mounts the data from the playlist-album-images.
 - The main housing div in the center component is made scrollable in y-axis for song selection.
 - The album name is inquistely hidden; visible only in md screen.
 The whole div has auto-left margin in mobile view and ml-o in md screen.
+- A helper function for calculating the song duration from ms to mins:secs.

 # Next.js + Tailwind CSS Example